 Participants and procedure

-The sample included thirty-three community practitioners from four Israeli Jewish-Arab mixed cities: Haifa, Lod, Ramla, and Acre.
-The participants were all employed by public community services, at different level of seniority.
-Interviewees were engaged in diverse community practices, including community sustainable, social, and economic development (e.g., housing urban renewal projects), organizing functional communities (e.g., working with groups of disabled people); and neighborhood and community organizing (e.g., mediating between ethnocultural groups; Gamble & Weil, 2013).
+The sample included 33 community practitioners from four Israeli Jewish-Arab mixed cities: Haifa, Lod, Ramla, and Acre.
+The participants were all employed by public community services at different levels of seniority.
+Interviewees were engaged in diverse community practices, including sustainable social and economic community development (e.g. housing and urban renewal projects); organising functional communities (e.g. working with groups of disabled people), and neighbourhood and community organising (e.g. mediating between ethnocultural groups).

-The purposive sample consisted of twelve Arabs and twenty-one Jews.
-Seventeen of the participants had Bachelor's or Master's degrees in social work, and sixteen interviewees had other educational backgrounds, including conflict resolution.
+The purposive sample consisted of 12 Arab and 21 Jewish social workers.
+Seventeen of the participants had Bachelor’s or Master’s degrees in social work, and 16 interviewees had other educational backgrounds, including conflict resolution.
 Data collection was conducted in two main stages.
-First, thirty-two semi-structured interviews were conducted prior to the violent eruption.
+First, 32 semi-structured interviews were conducted prior to the eruption of violence.
 We asked participants about their practices, experiences, and perceptions of the challenges they face working in Jewish-Arab mixed cities.
-Further, the interviews highlighted their coping-strategies in response to issues of ethnocultural diversity, inequalities, and the political conflict.
-Second, we came back to some of the research participants after the violent eruptions occurred in May 2021.
-Eighteen semi-structured interviews were conducted, elicited their experiences, perceptions, and practices during and after the violent events.
-Except one participant, all these interviewees participated also in the first stage of the study.
-Overall, the study is based on fifty interviews.
+Further, the interviews highlighted their coping strategies in response to issues of ethnocultural diversity, inequalities, and political conflict.
+Second, we reinterviewed some of the research participants after the eruption of violence in May 2021.
+Eighteen semi-structured interviews were conducted that elicited the experiences, perceptions, and practices of these social workers during and after the violent events.
+All but one of these interviewees had participated in the first stage of the study too.
+Overall, the study is based on 50 interviews.

 Data analysis

-We analyzed the interviews across nationality (Jews;Arabs), comparing participants' practices, experiences, and perceptions prior and after the riots.
-Interviews were transcribed verbatim, and uploaded into MAXQDA, a qualitative software program, to create thematic categories.
-Guided by grounded theory approach (Strauss and Corbin, 1998), we analyzed the data in several main stages.
+We analysed the interviews of both Jewish and Arab respondents, comparing participants’ practices, experiences, and perceptions prior and after the unrest.
+Interviews were transcribed verbatim, and uploaded into MAXQDA, a qualitative software programme, to create thematic categories.
+Guided by a grounded theory approach (Strauss and Corbin, 1998), we analysed the data in several stages.
 First, we read the transcripts several times to become familiar with the data.
-Then, using an 'open coding' process, we generated initial analytic categories that emerged inductively from the interviews, and constantly compared them.
+Then, using an ‘open coding’ process, we generated initial analytic categories that emerged inductively from the interviews and compared them.
 Secondly, we identified links between categories and subcategories by axial coding.
-Last, by comparing and reflecting on the different themes, we developed the relations between them.
+Last, by comparing and reflecting on the different themes, we developed relations between them.

 Ethical aspects

 The participants signed informed consent forms after being informed that participation in the study was voluntary and their confidentiality was assured.
-Given the sensitivity of the research topic, some participant's, expressed fear that their anonymity would be revealed.
-Careful consideration was made to assure that any information that might identify the interviewees was omitted from the report.
+Given the sensitivity of the research topic, some participants expressed concerns that their anonymity would be revealed.
+Careful consideration was given to ensure that any information that might identify the interviewees was omitted from the report.
 Ethics approval was obtained from the [Institute Name] ethics committee.

 Findings

-The analysis underscores that community practitioners were engaged in three modalities of place-making: place-developers, place-protectors in light of disrupted sense of place, and place-remakers.
-Each shows how community practice operates in the context of political conflict, highlighting the practices practitioners use to (re)make shared places in light of their sense of place.
+The analysis reveals that community practitioners were engaged in three modalities of place-making: place-developing, place-protecting, and place-remaking.
+Each shows how community practice operates in the context of political conflict, highlighting the practices practitioners use to (re)make shared places in terms of their sense of place.

 Community practitioners as place-developers